Ilias-Paralikas/early_exit/README.md

 as used as such
 How to Use:

-1. Define your model (optinal train it on your dataset)
+1. Define your model (optionally train it on your dataset), as you would in a normal torch model.

-2. Define a class that splits your model into nn.Sequentail Subbolocks that, in turn all belong to an nn.Sequential Container, named "self.net" (see demo.ipynb, SplitModel class)
+2. Define a class that splits your model into nn.Sequentail Subbolocks that, in turn all belong to an ```nn.Sequential``` Container, named "self.net" (see demo.ipynb, SplitModel class)

+3. Define the exit layers. (see demo.ipynb, ExitLayers class).
+The extis are defined as a nn.Module.
+You can use the same class for all the exits, or different for each exit.
+Make sure the dimensions match the input that they will receive.

+4. For each exit, infer the output shape and define the exits manually. (see next cell at demo).

+5. Define the exits and add them to a ```nn.ModuleList```

+6. Call the ```EarlyExitNetwork``` class, with parameters the seperated_models.net and the exits.
+**Important**  : You should provide the sequential part of the model, not the whole model.

 3. Call the function with the following parameters